-This is a step-by-step guide to freeing mobiles from their digital shackles, covering all the methods available.
+This is a step-by-step guide to freeing your mobile from its digital shackle, covering all the methods available.

 Why unlock your phone?

 When you buy a new phone, chances are it'll be locked to the network you bought it on - and if you try to put another network's Sim card in, it simply won't work.
 Unlocking it means you can use the phone with any compatible Sim card, on any network.
 This has several benefits:

 If you're happy with your phone handset, but don't have a good deal, unlocking it allows you to keep the phone but switch to a cheap Sim-only deal on another network.
 See Cheap Mobiles for more info on switching.

 Often networks give away free Sim cards, which can come with free texts or calls.
 Yet if your phone isn't unlocked, you can't put them in and take advantage.
 Any decent free Sim offers are included in the free weekly MoneySaving email.